N-Body Oscillator Interactions of Higher-Order Coupling Functions: Numerical Details for Computing Higher-Order Interaction Functions

 \subsection{Option 2: Using an ODE Solver as an Adaptive Mesh}

 In cases where the response functions ($\mathcal{Z}$ and $\mathcal{I}$) and Floquet eigenfunctions have derivatives that greatly exceed their magnitudes, it is not possible to use only a small number of Fourier coefficients.
-Indeed, the thalamic model has a relatively large Nyquist frequency at order $O(ve^4)$.
+Indeed, the thalamic model has a relatively large number of nontrivial Fourier modes for each order.
 For a uniform mesh, the number of points in the time-average integral grid $K$ exceeds $\num{1e7}$, which is difficult to compute efficiently.
 Parallelizing this problem is further hindered by memory constraints.

 Because the sharp peaks in the response functions and eigenfunctions tend to be in small regions of phase space, an adaptive mesh greatly reduces the number of integration points $K$.
 The most straightforward method is to use an ODE solver by rephrasing the time-average integration as an initial value problem.
 Given $k$, and $\theta_1,\ldots,\theta_N$, rewrite